 4. Coat the pan again with cooking spray.
 Add the egg whites and scramble until cooked.
 Remove from pan and set aside.

 6. Divide Pad Thai among 5 bowls or plates.
-Top each with a little peanuts (optional) and green onions.
-Add a very little amount of red pepper flakes to each or let everybody add their own, if desired.
+Top each with little peanuts (optional) and green onions.
+Add a very little amount of red pepper flakes to each or let everybody add their own if desired.

 Makes 5 servings (each serving about 1½ cups)

 Many restaurants let diners choose how hot their food is by asking how many stars they’d like it to be (one star being on the milder side).
 In a Thai restaurant, those who like fiery food can add more heat by adding a famous Asian chili sauce called Sriracha.
 I’m using red pepper flakes to add some heat.